elbywan/wretch/README.md

 wretch("...").get().json().then(json => /* json is the parsed json of the response body */)
 // Without a callback using await const json = await wretch("...").get().json()
-//With a callback the value returned is passsed to the Promise wretch("...").get().json(() => "Hello world!").then(console.log) // Hello world!
+//With a callback the value returned is passed to the Promise wretch("...").get().json(() => "Hello world!").then(console.log) // Hello world!
 ```